SENIOR VOLUNTEERS SAN DIEGO

 Are you a foodie with a philanthropic heart?
 Do you wish you could be on a team that delivers culinary creations to an appreciative group of diners?
 If you answered YES, we at Ronald McDonald House Charities® San Diego have a volunteer opportunity for you -- let the chef in you LIVE in our commercial kitchen!
 Bring your sous chef skills to task assisting our kitchen staff to prep, cook, and serve breakfast, lunch, or dinner to families with children staying in local hospitals due to serious illnesses and injuries.
 Your creations will be experienced by approximately 150-200 people each day who need to stay nourished during a most challenging time.
 Shifts available seven days a week!

-SHIFTS: Seven days a week (except Mondays) Breakfast, 6:00 am to 8:30 am; Lunch, 10:00 am to 1:00 pm; 3:00 pm to 7:00 pm
+SHIFTS: 6:00 am to 10am; 10:00 am to 2:00 pm; 4:00 pm to 8:00 pm

 Drivers (Fresh Food Rescue)

 Food is love and that love is in motion when you drive a Ronald McDonald House Charities® San Diego vehicle to rescue fresh food from local stores such as Costco, Trader Joes, Whole Foods, and Target.
 The food you deliver back to the House will be thoughtfully prepared and served to sustain families eating breakfast, lunch, and dinner here while their children are treated and admitted to local hospitals.
 Your time driving and delivering the food positively impacts families to sustain their strength during their child’s healing process.
 Weekday shifts available!
-SHIFT: Wednesdays 8:00 am to 11:00 am

 Receiver (In Kind Donations)

 We need you to help the operations of the house stay on target by assisting our drivers and staff with unloading and sorting in kind donations.
 You will help by distributing them where they need to go in our facility as well as help keep the food storage area (silo) manageable by stocking shelves and organizing food.
-SHIFTS: Wednesdays; Thursdays; Fridays 8:00 am to 11:00 am

 San Diego Air & Space Museum